armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 You can use the sample configuration to install the plugin, but keep the following in mind:

-- The `patchesStrategicMerge` section for each service is unique to that service.
+- The `patchesStrategicMerge` section for each service is unique.
 Do not reuse the snippet from one service for the other services.
 - Make sure to replace `<PLUGIN_VERSION>` with the version of the plugin you want to use.
 For a list of versions, see [Release notes](#release-notes).

 ```yaml